 has been an activist with OASIS for over a decade.
 She is a founding member of both Hep C Free Oakland and United for Drug Policy Reform.
 In 2010, Martha accepted the Daniel R. Keenan award from the Center for Applied Local Research on behalf of UDPR for their healthcare advocacy efforts with poor and marginalized patients.

 iis the Director of Volunteer Services at the OASIS Clinic.
 Peter is the hepatitis C educator and trainer for the OASIS Peer Education Program.
 He is almost always available for questions during the weekly support group.

 is the administrative secretary of OASIS.
 In addition to the processing of copays, daily reports and insurance verifications, Kathy holds a Phlebotomy Technician 1 certification (CPT I) from the Kaiser Permanente School of Allied Health Sciences, as well as a Bachelor of Administration from the Wharton School University of Pennsylvania Wharton School.

-is the graphic designer, videographer and web developer for both OASIS educational materials and Hep C Free Oakland's outreach literature.
-His hobbies include Swiss grid theory and competitive darts.
+is the full-time graphic designer, videographer and web developer for OASIS Clinic's PSA campaigns, patient educational materials, direct mail and outreach literature.
+His hobbies include typography and competitive darts.
 You can see his work under the materials tab.

 1 - 3